6 Former Gators Sign with NFL Teams - ESPN 98.1 FM - 850 AM WRUF

-We’re about a week into NFL free agency and six different Gators have signed deals, all with different NFL teams.
+We’re about a week into free agency and six different Gators have signed deals with NFL teams.
 DE Dominique Easley, C Mike Pouncey, LB Lerentee McCray, TE Trey Burton, K Caleb Sturgis and LB Jon Bostic have all inked deals to remain in the league for at least another season.
 Below is an update of all the different landing spots for these former Gators.

 Dominique Easley